Course of Study Design and Development Policy

 The Development Committee oversees the development of the design and application for a new course of study.
 To do this the following steps are generally undertaken:

-A proposal for a new course of study must first be submitted to the Development Committee.
+A proposal for a new course of study must first be submitted to the Development Committee using the Course of Study Development Proposal Template.
 This proposal should include:

 • proposed course of study title;